| | |

 more flexible steel necessary to endure the constant action to which they are subjected.

 They are of Joseon design and are curved similar to Japanese samurai swords.
+Admiral Lee

-Sun Shin’s Sword
+Sun Shin’s Sword One of the

 more exotic swords that Lee Sang Seon has made includes replicas of Admiral Lee Sun Shin’s ceremonial sword.
 It is approximately 1.97 meters in length.
 He said it takes